 The SignatureValue size depends on the private key length used during the signing process.
 (63 bytes for a 224 bit key).

 This type of signature ensures strict provenance of a Data packet, provided that the signature verifies and signature issuer is authorized to sign the Data packet.
-The signature issuer is idenfified using the KeyLocator block in the SignatureInfo block of SignatureSha256WithEcdsa.
+The signature issuer is identified using the KeyLocator block in the SignatureInfo block of SignatureSha256WithEcdsa.
 A KeyLocatorDigest is defined over the DER encoding of the SubjectPublicKeyInfo for an EC key as defined by RFC 5480.
 See the KeyLocator section for more detail.